750 Seventh Avenue: 1990s

-Morgan Stanley installed signs on the facade to comply with the city regulations.
-The company had received a $100 million tax exemption after it purchased 1585 Broadway and 750 Seventh Avenue.
-Morgan Stanley moved its entire technology division, with a thousand employees, into 750 Seventh Avenue from September 1994 to June 1995.
-Morgan Stanley acquired Dean Witter Financial Services in 1997, and 750 Seventh Avenue became part of Morgan Stanley Dean Witter's "midtown urban campus".
+2000s to present

 In January 2000, Morgan Stanley decided to sell the building for $150 million to Hines Interests Limited Partnership, in collaboration with General Motors Pension Trust.
 This was 67 percent more than what Morgan Stanley had paid six years earlier, but real estate experts believed the building was worth up to $175 million, nearly double the original purchase price.
 A Ruby Foo's restaurant also opened within the ground floor in 2000, replacing a comedy-themed restaurant that had been there for four years.
 After the sale, Morgan Stanley continued to lease back its space at 750 Seventh Avenue.

 Following the September 11 attacks in 2001, Morgan Stanley dispersed employees from its Times Square "campus" to reduce the risk created by concentrating so many workers in a small area.
+Morgan Stanley sold the nearby 745 Seventh Avenue and subleased office space elsewhere in the city before purchasing the former Texaco Headquarters in White Plains in an effort to disperse its operations.
 By 2004, the firm was unsure if it would extend its lease for 426000 ft2 in the building, as the company had hired relatively few workers after the attacks, but it ultimately decided to renew the lease.
 Through the mid-2000s, Morgan Stanley retained 400000 ft2 of space at 750 Seventh Avenue, and Ernst & Young and Mendes & Mount kept their spaces there as well.
 Law firm Steptoe & Johnson also had some space across three floors at 750 Seventh Avenue until 2011.

 Hines placed the building for sale in March 2011 and received thirty bids for the building.
 Kuwaiti firm Fosterlane Management agreed that May to purchase the building for $485 million.
 Afterward, Fosterlane attempted to evict Ruby Foo's, which prompted the restaurant to sue.
 Ruby Foo's ultimately stayed until 2015 and was replaced by a Junior's restaurant the next year.
-Law firm Holwell Shuster & Goldberg also subleased three floors in the building in 2015.
+Law firm Holwell Shuster & Goldberg also subleased three floors in the building in 2015, and Shinhan Bank leased space there in 2022.